yashpunjabi/CS1331-Checkstyle/Checkstyle.md

 *Hint:* you will need to create some directories in your hw folder to put the java files in if they are not already present

+Navigate to your hw root directory.
+The hw root directory is the top directory of your homework - it is where you placed the checkstyle jar file (`cs1331/hw-homeworkname-master` is the root directory in this case).

-From the hw root, you will have to create a directory named `src`, navigate into it and then create a directory named `main`, navigate into `main` and then create another directory named `java`.
+From the hw root directory, you will have to create a directory named `src`, navigate into it and then create a directory named `main`, navigate into `main` and then create another directory named `java`.
 You will place your java files in this `java` folder.

-You can do this from the command-line for all operating systems by executing the following commands:
+You can do this from the command-line (for all operating systems) by executing the following commands:

 ```Batchfile
 cd /home/username/cs1331/ #or wherever your cs1331 folder is placed